wadelau/Hanjst/README.md

 ### Features

-+ Runtime in client-side, reduce computing render in server-side;
++ Hanjst's Runtime in client-side, reduce computing render in server-side;

-+ Language-independent, not-bound with backend scripts/languages;
++ Hanjst is Language-independent, not-bound with backend scripts/languages;

 + Totally-isolated between MVC, data transfer with JSON;